The Most Effective 16-Minute Workout Anytime Routine | Wealth of Geeks

 Studies show that lifting weights for 16 minutes, playing sports, or doing sit-ups and pushups will increase your heart rate and help you burn more calories than merely walking.

-Choosing a workout anytime routine within your activity level can be helpful in maintaining your health and safety.
+Choosing a workout anytime routine within your activity level can help maintain your health and safety.

 The following 16-minute workout anytime routine is easy and effective.